Street Maintenance

 Snow Legend.JPG

-When you are using the AVL map, hover your cursor over the truck icon in the screen to get the truck type and vehicle number to appear.
-In general, larger trucks are used to plow streets while smaller trucks are used to maneuver around cul-du-sacs and other tight spaces.
+When you are using the AVL map, hover your cursor over the truck icon in the screen to show the truck type and vehicle number.
+In general, larger trucks are used to plow streets while smaller trucks are used to maneuver around cul-de-sacs and other tight spaces.
 Trucks labeled "Utilities" may need to be redirected away from plowing efforts to attend to a water main break or other critical re-assignments.

 How does the city use the AVL system?

-The automatic vehicle location (AVL) system allows city staff to more efficiently manage street maintenance responses to ice and snow conditions by tracking the location, conditions, and status of plow systems (e.g., plow blade, spreader) in real time and to create reports of vehicle activities.
-The AVL system also allows the city to monitor a wide range of truck diagnostics for maintenance, e.g., oil level, tire pressure, speed of travel, etc.
+The automatic vehicle location (AVL) system allows city staff to more efficiently manage street maintenance responses to ice and snow conditions.
+Staff can track the location, conditions, and status of plow systems (e.g., plow blade, spreader) in real time and to create reports of vehicle activities.
+The AVL system also allows the city to monitor truck diagnostics such as oil level, tire pressure, speed of travel and more.